qmk/qmk_firmware/docs/features/unicode.md

 ## Input Modes {#input-modes}

 Unicode input works by typing a sequence of characters, similar to a macro.
-However, since this sequence depends on your OS, you will need to prepare both your host machine and QMK to recognise and send the correct Unicode input sequences respectively.
+However, since this sequence depends on your OS, you will need to prepare both your host machine and QMK to recognise and send the correct Unicode input sequences, respectively.

 To set the list of enabled input modes, add the `UNICODE_SELECTED_MODES` define to your keymap's `config.h`, for example: